Skip to main content

 3. One point each is awarded for completion of PSY 210, SPH 106 or 107, BIO 220, and a Humanities course with a C or higher.

-6. All applicable courses must be completed by application deadline in order to be awarded points.
+*All applicable courses must be completed by the application deadline in order to be awarded points towards admission.

-*Note: Students desiring to obtain BLS CPR certification at Coastal may enroll in EMS 100 during the first semester of the Nursing Program.
+Note: Students desiring to obtain BLS CPR certification at Coastal may choose to enroll in the optional EMS 100 course.
+American Heart Association BLS CPR may be obtained through an alternate training agency, if preferred.

 This is a career program designed for students to go directly into the labor market upon completion.
 Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of Alabama Transfers state transfer and articulation reporting system.